M.Ed. Early Childhood Special Education

 Start your journey today by filling out this quick form and one of our enrollment counselors will be in touch soon.

-Use knowledge of general and specialized curricula to individualize learning for individuals with disabilities
+- Use multiple methods of assessment and data analysis to select and adapt general and specialized curricula to personalize learning for individuals with disabilities.

-Be able to collaborate with families, other educators, related service providers, individuals with disabilities and personnel from community agencies in culturally responsive ways to address the needs of individuals with disabilities across a range of learning experiences
+- Collaborate with families, educators, service providers, students and community agencies to address the needs of individuals with disabilities across a range of learning experiences.

 The Master of Education in Early Childhood Special Education directly aligns with the established professional standards by the Council for Exceptional Children for teachers in the field of special education.
 You will be prepared to work in public or private schools and act as a leader to create inclusive classrooms and educate students with diverse learning needs.